nszczerba99/nszczerba99.github.io/_projects/(1) Spotify Redesign.md

 {% include poll_results.html images=true title="Podcast new look" source=site.data.projects.spotify.podcast-icons-res %}

-As shown above, the winners tuned out to be:
+As shown above, the winners turned out to be:
 - Version 2 of *Liked Songs* filters
 - Version 2 of the new podcast look.